darren277/arsmedicatech/README.md

 ## Celery Worker

 1. Make sure Redis is running for Celery.
-2. Start the Celery worker: `celery -A celery_worker.celery_app worker --loglevel=info`.
+2. Start the Celery worker: `celery -A celery_worker.celery_app worker --pool=solo --loglevel=info`.
 3. Ensure Flask app is running and can access Redis and S3.